 Any course of management should include consideration of risk:benefit for the patient.
 The patient may be clinically well apart from fever; however, broad-spectrum treatment may bring debilitating side-effects.

+This is also discussed in the separate Neutropenic Patients and Neutropenic Regimes article.
 The disease course can be rapid, progressive and life-threatening:

 - In neutropenic patients, fever may be the first and only sign of bacteraemia: